NayelaLabonno/ca-argument-generation/doc/documentation.md

 BLEU-2: 0.6147962692497115
 BLEU:   0.41094337139299003
 ```
 Therefore, we decided to use only the one sentence with the highest ranking as a summary of the argument.

+**Please note** that one advantage of our approach is, that, since we are only extracting the most representative sentence of each argument, we do not need a pre-trained model or use a trained model at all.
+In fact, we are not using the training data.
+Therefore we are not submitting a trained model, since it does not exist and is not necessary for our approach.
+Our approach works directly on the data for which a conclusion is to be generated.

 ### **Validation and Evaluation**